pipecraft2/user_guide/doc/_build/html/_sources/quicktools.rst.txt

 ``overlap``                      | number of overlap bases with the index
                                  | Recommended overlap is the maximum length of the index for
                                  | confident sequence assignments to samples
+``search window``                | the index search window size.
+The default 35 means that
+                                 | the forward index is searched among the first 35 bp and the reverse
+                                 | index among the last 35 bp.
+This search restriction prevents random
+                                 | index matches in the middle of the sequence
 ``min seq length``               | minimum length of the output sequence ``no indels``                    | do not allow insertions or deletions is primer search.
                                  | Mismatches are the only type of errors accounted in the error rate parameter